irisfield/dsa_interview/README.md

 ##### 5. LeetCode Practice

-Solve two LeetCode problems every day to reinforce your knowledge and improve your interviewing skills.
-But if a problem is too hard and you cannot solve within 20 minutes (10 for understanding and 10 for writing), move on, and study the solution instead.
+Solve two LeetCode problems every day to reinforce your knowledge.
+If you get stuck, consider moving on and understanding the solution instead.

+In general, spend no more than:

+- 10 minutes on Easy
+- 15 minutes on Medium
+- 20 minutes on Hard

+If you cannot figure it out within that time frame, look up a video explaining the solution.

 # How To Start Learning a New Topic?